 The same cleaning theory with peroxide holds true with bleach.
 If you are wondering, will bleach damage golf balls?
 The answer is no, the bleach will not damage your golf balls, but many golfers cannot stand the smell of having the solution on the outer cover.

 After you get a bucket, add warm water first, with the next step coming in the form of adding a small amount of bleach to the water.
-Then, place the golf balls in the bucket, letting the balls soak for several minutes to neutralize all bacteria.
+Then, place the golf balls in the bucket, letting the golf balls soak for several minutes to neutralize all bacteria.

-Once the time is up, take the balls out of the bucket, rinse them, and allow them to air dry, preferably outside.
+Once the time is up, take the golf balls out of the bucket, rinse them, and allow them to air dry, preferably outside.
 After a couple of hours, feel free to use dry towels to remove any remaining moisture before you throw them in your bag.

 Nail Polish Remover

 If you need to remove ink from your golf ball, using nail polish remover is a great, inexpensive way to restore the outer layer to its previous condition.